 The Recovery Direct Centre

 Thank you for visiting Recovery Direct.
 Cape Town’s number one treatment facility for substance abuse and behavioural disorder therapy such as common eating disorders, gambling and sex addiction.
 The underlying operators of dependency and self-destructive habits are commonly rooted in distress and traumatic events experienced either physically or emotionally.
+Eating disorders can develop in different ways for different people but the psychological and physical side effects are all-consuming.
+Recovery Direct can be of invaluable assistance when trying to resolve complex eating disorders.

 Our professional led trauma rehab facility works by understanding your special goals and helping you develop the correct tools to move forward with your life.